BrunoGomesCoelho/Tabela-HashMIPS/README.md

 # Tabela-HashMIPS
-Uma tabela Hash implementada em Assembly MIPS para a matéria de Organização de Computadores Digitais.

 A hash table implemented in Assembly MIPS for the Digital Computers Organization course.

 ### Language Details

 The whole project is writen and maintened in Portuguese.
 This includes file names, variables and comentaries.
-No, a English port is not available.
-Except everything from here on to be in Portuguese.
+A English port is not currently available.
+Except all code from here on to be in Portuguese.

 ## Table of Contents